torvalds/linux/Documentation/usb/gadget_configfs.rst

 port or a mass storage capability.

-A gadget is seen by its host as a set of configurations, each of which contains a number of interfaces which, from the gadget's perspective, are known as functions, each function representing e.g. a serial connection or a SCSI disk.
+A gadget is seen by its host as a set of configurations, each of which contains a number of interfaces which, from the gadget's perspective, are kanalwn as functions, each function representing e.g. a serial connection or a SCSI disk.

 Linux provides a number of functions for gadgets to use.